shivamkadukar/Problems-Solving/Assignment_3/README.md

-> Utils folder contains the program files of basic operations which were multiple time in these problem statements for ex- input of integer of digit limit 5, input list, etc.
+> Utils folder contains the program files of basic operations which were used multiple time in these problem statements for ex- input of integer of digit limit 5, input list, etc.

 Problem 1) - [calculate_sum.py](calculate_sum.py)